 - Complete grant reporting: See below for the full details of DFC’s expectations for grant management and reporting.

-A committee at DFC will select the successful grant applications based on the following criteria:
+A Selection Committee at DFC will select the successful grant applications based on the following criteria:

-- How well the activity responds to and complies with the requirements of this call, listed at the top of this document.
+- How well the activity responds to the objectives of this call, listed at the top of this document.

 - Value for money, including the extent to which there are plans for reaching out to a broad number of participants